»Rethinking pedagogy for the twenty-first century is as crucial as identifying the new competencies that today’s learners need to develop.«

 Our education program Experimento

 The principle of inquiry-based learning forms the foundation for our international education program Experimento.
 Together with the foundation “Kinder forschen” (Little Scientists Foundation), the Associate Professorship of Life Sciences Education at TU Munich, the Faculty of Psychology and Education at Ludwig Maximilian University Munich, as well as the Didactics of Chemistry at Eberhard Karls University Tübingen, and experts from schools, we have developed training seminars and teaching materials that provide educators with the tools they need for experimenting in the classroom.
 Thematically, the lessons focus on energy, the environment, and health.
-Thanks to collaboration with renowned partners in education and universities, the program has been implemented in 12 countries.

 Our engagement on behalf of Little Scientists' House